Better Upload

 });

-In the example above, we create the upload route demo for single images.
-You can create multiple routes for different purposes, like uploading more than one file.
-Learn more about routes here.
+In the example above, we create the upload route demo.
+You can create routes for different purposes, like uploading multiple files at once.
+Learn more about upload routes here.

 npx shadcn@latest add "https://better-upload.js.org/r/upload-button.json"